 ‘Can I apparate to you?’

-‘Actually, you probably can.’
+‘Actually, you probably can now.’
 Sirius frowned.
 ‘You have Black blood and you know the secret.’

 ‘Wonderful.
 I’m coming over.’
 Harry set the mirror down and wrenched the world back past him until he stepped onto the hall at the foot of the stairs.

 Sirius sat on the bottom step.
-A small white vase of violet flowers sat on the marble stones a little to his right.
+A small white vase of violet flowers stood on the marble stones to his right.

 ‘So what exciting place are we going to?’
 Sirius asked.